dabonetn/ppeb-cr/README.md

 IMPLEMENTED: (Mostly in the order done).

-Board in the size and shape of a real TI Speech Synthesizer Speech Synthesizer implementation using PWM
+Board in the size and shape of a real TI Speech Synthesizer.
+Speech Synthesizer implementation using PWM.
-32KB Expanded Memory (using Pico memory if desired, but also PSRAM that can implement SAMS, see below...)
+32KB Expanded Memory (using Pico memory if desired, but also PSRAM that can implement SAMS, see below...).
-DSR RAM/ROM Memory - 4KB ROM area + 5 * paged 4KB (20KB) RAM areas in >5000=>5FFF
+DSR RAM/ROM Memory - 4KB ROM area + 5 * paged 4KB (20KB) RAM areas in >5000=>5FFF.
 GRAM/GROM Cartridge + Multi-bank RAM/ROM, E.G. 40KB GROM & 16KB+ ROM (+MiniMem-RAM) +++ PSRAM expands this considerably
 Load   Interrupt Capable (Used to enable the USB subsystem [keyboard & joystick]) ExtInt Interrupt Capable (Used to enable RS232 non-blocking reads)